Al-Sadiq Mosque: Chicago Muslim Mission

-The Ahmadiyya Muslim Community continued to grow and established more than 40 missions through America.
+The Ahmadiyya Muslim Community continued to grow and established more than 40 missions throughout America.
 Four Ahmadi mosques can be found in the region today, with demographics that are a mixture of African-American, Indo-Pakistani, White, and Latino.
-Chicago served as the movement's national headquarters until 1950, when it were moved to the American Fazl Mosque in Washington, D.C.
+Chicago served as the movement's national headquarters until 1950, when it was moved to the American Fazl Mosque in Washington, D.C.
 In 1994 the Ahmadiyya Muslim Community's USA headquarters were moved to Masjid Bait ur Rahman in Silver Spring, MD.